Zyruks/rock-paper-scissors/README.md

 ### What I learned

-I have improve my knowledge in javascript class and how to work with method more in depth.
+I have improve my knowledge in javascript classes and how to work with method more in depth.

 I learn about the localStorage property.
 It was a requirement to maintain the score after refreshing or closing the tab was really intuitive but is the first time using it.